5 Practical Ways to Stop Digital Distraction Stealing Your Time

 1. Check How You Spend Your Screen Time

 Begin by checking the use statistics on your phone and computer to understand not only the estimated time spent per day but also the apps/sites that consume it.
-As a matter of fact, the Pew Research Center found 7+ hours of screen time daily among US adults on average.
+As a matter of fact, the Pew Research Center found 7+ hours of screen time daily among US adults on average, making reducing screen time distractions an essential goal.

-Once you see what your day consists of, work out when you typically grab your phone or open your laptop.
+Once you see what your day consists of, work out when you typically grab your phone or open your laptop due to digital distraction.
 Is the urge to check your device due to pressure, a lack of exciting activities, or simply a reflex?
-It is only when you know that you can be given the freedom of choice.
+It is only when you know that you can be given the freedom of choice and how to stay focused online.

 2. Turn Off Notifications and Set Focus Times

-According to the Harvard Business Review, it takes about 23 minutes to refocus after a single interruption.
+According to the Harvard Business Review, it takes about 23 minutes to refocus after a single interruption caused by digital distraction.
 One ping alone can cost that much of your productive time.
-If possible, turn off all non-essential alerts.
+If possible, turn off all non-essential alerts to manage phone notifications effectively.
 This includes social media, cinemas, or promotions that you subscribe to.

 Instead, set aside “focus hours” each day to do one task without interruptions.
 After that, plan a series of short breaks to get through the messages.
-These clear timeframes help your brain focus and reduce that permanent sense of digital interference.
+These clear timeframes help your brain focus and improve focus and productivity digitally.

 3. Use Tech to Help You Focus

-Screen Time by Apple and Digital Wellbeing by Android have built-in charts to show where your hours go and help set limits.
-The Freedom and Focus Booster apps block social media and other distractors so you can work distraction-free.
+Screen Time by Apple and Digital Wellbeing by Android have built-in charts to show where your hours go and help set limits that reduce digital distraction.
+The Freedom and Focus Booster apps block social media and other distractors so you can work distraction-free and reduce screen time distractions.

 According to the American Psychological Association, the use of these structured self-control tools helps people stay focused for longer.
 When you intentionally use technology instead of allowing it to control you, it fosters a healthy relationship and stops being a source of stress.